KDE/digikam-doc/post_processing/video_slideshow.rst

     - **Video Standard**: This is the video norm to use while encoding media, as **PAL - 25 FPS** or **NTSC - 29 FPS** (FPS: Frame Per Seconds).

     - **Video Type**: This is the video resolution to use while encoding media.
 Images are resized accordingly.
-Take care that hight resolution will needs more resources to encode and use more space on your disk.
+Take care that high resolution will needs more resources to encode and use more space on your disk.

     - **Video bit Rate**: This is the bandwidth used to encode video. a low value means a poor quality, and high value means a good quality.
-Take care that hight rate will needs more space on your disk.
+Take care that high rate will needs more space on your disk.

     - **Video Codec**: The is the standard video encoding method to make the media.